francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 </html>
 ```

 We can validate the form using Javascrip (see, for example, <https://www.w3schools.com/js/js_validation.asp>).
-However, the easiest ways of validating and saving the form data into a database is by using passing the variables to another webpage.
+However, the easiest way of validating and saving the form data into a database is by passing the variables to another webpage.

 **Exercise 3**.
 Study the following example.
 In this example, the name of the user is submitted from the form to the webpage 'thanks.html'.
 In 'thanks.html' we save the name in the database.